domienschepers/wifi-framework/docs/EXTENSIONS.md

 Extensions can be made to the framework to support any user-specific requirement.

-We discuss how to extend the _hostap_ control interface, as well as how to extend the framework's test case functionality.
+We discuss how to extend the _hostap_ control interface, used by both `hostapd` and `wpa_supplicant`, as well as how to extend the framework's test case functionality.

 ## Extending the Control Interface